tangshiqiang/hipara-server/hipara/pages/about.md

             - member1:
                 - name: J Brett Cunningham (@jbc22)
                 - designation: Technical head
-                - description: Hipara is Brett's brain child.
+                - description: Hipara is Brett's love child.
 Responding to numerous intrustions left him wanting more to be able to detect and monitor threat actors, both known and unknown.
 Out of that, Hipara was born.
                 - image:
                     - path: dist/img/placeholder-user.png
                     - title: title